tombeesley/PSYC121_2022-23/docs/06-Week7-analysis.md

 3. OK - we've got some pretty funky values here!
 Some people think the average salary is £500,000!!!
 Well, maybe they just added too many zeros (let's give them the benefit of the doubt).
 Run the `arrange()` code to see what those high values are.

 4. We'll need to remove these high values to get a better sense of the distribution.
 Let's use a `filter()` command to do this.
 Edit the `filter()` command to keep only those estimates that are below £200,000.
-Note that you are making a new object at this step (*data_w7_f*).
+Note that you are making a new object at this step: *data_w7_f*.

 5. Now your filter has done its job, let's plot the data again.
 Edit the `aes()` command to draw the histogram.